 Student Enrollment Demographics

+The GU Bulldogs, also known by the alternative nickname of the Zags, compete in NCAA Division 1 and the West Coast Conference.
 Varsity teams include men’s and women’s basketball, baseball, men’s and women’s cross country, men’s and women’s golf, men’s and women’s rowing, men’s and women’s soccer, men’s and women’s tennis, men’s and women’s track and field, and volleyball.
-There is no football program at Gonzaga, which was dropped in 1941.
+There is no football program, which was eliminated in 1941.

-There are dozens of athletic facilities at Gonzaga, most notably the basketball program’s McCarthey Athletic Center, a 6,000-seat stadium that was completed for $25 million in November 2004.
+The basketball program’s McCarthey Athletic Center, a 6,000-seat stadium, was completed for $25 million in November 2004.
 Volleyball games take place at the Charlotte Y. Martin Centre, which seats 2,000, and the new Patterson Baseball Complex and Washington Trust Field is a state-of-the-art lighted facility.

 For rowing athletes, the Harry A. Green Indoor Rowing Facility provides state-of-the-art practice facilities and the Charlotte Y. Martin Boathouse on the Spokane River can be privately accessed by the team.
 The team has 6,800 meters of undisturbed water on the river for practice, in an area where there is no other water traffic.